Polymorphous light eruption

 - Swelling, or even blisters (not often seen)

-Steroid creams or ointments containing vitamin D may be prescribed by your health care provider.
-They are used 2 or 3 times a day.
+Steroid creams or ointments containing vitamin D may be prescribed by your provider.
+They are used 2 or 3 times a day at the start of the eruption.
 Steroid or other types of pills may be used for more severe cases.

 Phototherapy may also be prescribed.
 Phototherapy is a medical treatment in which your skin is carefully exposed to ultraviolet light.
 This may help your skin become used to (sensitized to) the sun.